What type of financial advisor do I need?

 FCA.org, Aug ’21

-What does a financial advisor do?
+What does a financial adviser do?

-An experienced and fully qualified adviser will first start assessing where you are currently positioned financially and personally.
 They’ll work with you to discover your goals, objectives and what you want to achieve following their advice.
 Once they understand your needs, they will recommend products or plans that can help you achieve your goals.

-There will be times in your life when you consider getting financial advice from a professional.
 Typically, these thoughts will be triggered by a specific milestone or need, like reaching a certain age, starting a family or buying a house.
-But, ‘what type of financial advisor do you need?’ and ‘what do financial advisors do?’
+But, ‘what type of financial adviser do you need?’ and ‘what do financial advisers do?’

 • Planning for retirement.